 - 1 tablespoon finely chopped fresh ginger

-- 1/2 to 3/4 teaspoon crushed red pepper flakes (add more for more heat)
+- 1/2 teaspoon crushed red pepper flakes plus additional to taste

 - 2 cups sugar snap peas